SCENE 01 / ARCHIVAL PRESERVATION

 What is LTO tape archiving?

 LTO (Linear Tape-Open) is the industry standard for long-term media archiving.
-LTO tapes offer exceptional longevity (30+ years), high capacity, and low cost per terabyte.
-We use LTFS (Linear Tape File System) which makes tapes as easy to use as hard drives while providing the security benefits of offline storage.
+LTO tapes last a long time (30+ years), hold a lot, and cost little per terabyte.
+We use LTFS (Linear Tape File System), which makes tapes as easy to use as hard drives while keeping the security of offline storage.

 How do you ensure data integrity over time?

-We implement multiple safeguards including checksum verification at every stage, redundant copies stored in different locations, environmental monitoring of storage facilities, and regular integrity checks.
-Our systems automatically flag any issues so they can be addressed before data loss occurs.
+We use many safeguards.
+These include checksum checks at each stage, backup copies stored in different places, site-level tracking of storage sites, and regular integrity checks.
+Our systems flag any issue on their own, so the team can fix it before data is lost.

 What happens when formats become obsolete?

-We proactively monitor format lifecycles and plan migrations before obsolescence becomes critical.
-Our preservation strategy includes maintaining access to legacy playback systems and systematically migrating content to current formats when appropriate, ensuring your content remains accessible regardless of technology changes.
+We watch format lifecycles closely and plan migrations before a format ages out.
+Our strategy keeps access to legacy playback systems and moves content to today's formats when the time is right.
+This way, your content stays easy to reach no matter how technology changes.

 Can you help organize and catalog existing archives?